 e. broadcast material should not provide explicit details about the method and/or location of a suicide attempt or death.

 [Station] will defend freedom of expression.
 In our programming decisions, we will consider our community interest, context, degree of explicitness, the possibility of alarming the listener, the potential for distress or shock, prevailing Indigenous laws or community standards and the social importance of the broadcast.
 This is not intended to prevent the broadcast of material which is factual, or the expression of genuinely held opinion in a news or current affairs program or in the legitimate context of a humorous, satirical or dramatic work.
 The [station role] will seek a broad range of opinions before withdrawing or not allowing content.
-This will include the committee of management.
+This will include the programming committee and the committee of management.

 [Station] will actively encourage the submission of new program proposals from individuals and community groups, and particularly encourage proposals which add to the diversity of programming and voices on air.

-Within the confines of the sponsorship framework and the music styles being presented, promote local talent by playing music performed by local artists.
+Within the confines of the sponsorship framework and the music styles being presented, [Station] will promote local talent by playing music performed by local artists.

-Ensure that [station role] does not accept any form of payment in cash or in-kind, in return for providing airplay or promotion of music, except under standard sponsorship arrangements
+Programming decisions will not be influenced by sponsors, [station role] does not accept any form of payment in cash or in-kind, in return for providing airplay or promotion of music, except under standard sponsorship arrangements

 [Station] programming will: